nicholaswmin/dyno/README.md

 would produce wildly inconsistent timings.

-The measurement system is based on a `Metric` type, which is a [histogram][hgram] of a *measurement*, calculated as different values are being repeatedly recorded over time.
+The measurement system is based on a `Metric` type, which is a [histogram][hgram] of a *measurement*, progressively calculated as different values are being repeatedly recorded over time.

 Both the primary and each task thread record their own metrics.
 Some metrics are provided by default; others can be recorded by the user